Ellen Y.D. KIM (Asian cinema, Head Programmer)

-Majored in aesthetics and cultural studies.
+Ellen Y.D.
+KIM majored in aesthetics and cultural studies.
 She first began working in film in the late ‘90s at a cinema society called Culture School Seoul.
-From 2001, she worked as a programmer of Bucheon International Fantastic Film Festival for 4 years.
-After experiencing in various film-related fields including film market, production companies, as well as film acquisition, she returned to the festival in 2016, and has been working as a programmer since then.
-She has produced Cry Woman, a film premiered in the Un Certain Regard at 2002 Cannes Film Festival; Hannan, which won the best new director award at the 2014 Taipei Film Festival; and worked as a co-producer on director HONG Sang Soo’s Night and Day.
+Starting in 2001, she worked as a programmer at the Bucheon International Fantastic Film Festival for 4 years.
+After gaining experience in various film-related fields including film markets, production companies, and film acquisition, she returned to the film festival circuit in 2016, and has been working as a programmer since then.
+She produced Cry Woman (2004), a film that premiered in the Un Certain Regard at the 2002 Cannes Film Festival; and Hannan (2001), which won the best new director award at the 2014 Taipei Film Festival.
+She also worked as a co-producer on director HONG Sang Soo’s Night and Day (2007).

 Jongsuk Thomas NAM (Cinema from English-speaking countries, B.I.G Organizer)

 Jongsuk Thomas NAM majored in RTVF/Communication Arts.
 He returned to Korea from the US to be an assistant director for the film Jungle Story (1996).
 He worked for the Busan Film Festival from 1997 on as the coordinator of the Kim Kiyoung Retrospective, a festival coordinator at BIFF, and the senior coordinator of the Pusan Promotion Plan (PPP).
 After working as the general secretariat of the Network for the Promotion of Asian Cinema (NETPAC), he joined the Bucheon International Fantastic Film Festival in 2007 as a staff member and also worked for the festival as an expert adviser.
 He is currently a festival programmer for BIFAN and the managing director of the Network of Asian Fantastic Films (NAFF).
 He also works as the curator for the After Dark section of the Jio MAMI Mumbai Film Festival in India.